What is a Floor Trader (FT)?

 Investors can trade in the exchange market in various ways – invest personally or invest through a trader or a floor broker.
 Both the floor trader and floor broker bid against other traders to get the best terms possible for every sale or purchase.
 However, a floor trader trades for his/her own account.

-The majority of traders trading in an exchange are not floor traders.
-With many traders investing personally switching to the electronic form of trading, floor traders are becoming rare.
-As electronic trading is becoming cheaper and faster, most exchanges no longer use trading floors.
+The majority of traders in an exchange are not floor traders.
+With the advent of electronic trading, floor traders are becoming rare.
+Electronic trading is becoming cheaper and faster, therefore most exchanges no longer use trading floors.

 However, the future of floor trading remains uncertain, following the outbreak of the coronavirus pandemic.
 It led to the closure of trading floors of exchanges around the world starting in March 2020.
-Although trading floors are gradually opening in many exchanges, the future of a floor trader is still not assured.
+Although trading floors are gradually opening in many exchanges, the future of a floor trader is uncertain.

 CFI offers the Capital Markets & Securities Analyst (CMSA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: